 In the latest report from the Federal Motor Carrier Safety Administration (FMCSA), there were 4,600 truck drivers involved in fatal accidents during 2017.
 Of these, 3.6 percent of the truck drivers had blood alcohol content (BAC) levels above 0.01 percent.
 Additionally, 2.5 percent of these truck drivers had BAC levels of 0.08 percent or higher.
 While 0.08 BAC is the legal limit of intoxication allowed in most states for passenger vehicle drivers, 0.04 BAC is the legal limit of intoxication for commercial truck drivers, per FMCSA regulations.

-However, while alcohol was once the primary source of impairment for passenger vehicle and commercial truck drivers, drugs – legal or illegal – are now more likely to be why a driver is impaired.
+However, while alcohol was once the primary source of impairment for passenger vehicles and commercial truck drivers, drugs – legal or illegal – are now more likely to be why a driver is impaired.

 A recent study released by the Governors Highway Safety Association found that 44 percent of drivers killed in passenger vehicle accidents in 2016 tested positive for drugs, while 37.9 percent of drivers killed in passenger vehicle accidents in 2016 tested positive for alcohol.